-It’s worth saying here that you need to have your tracking set up in all stages so that you know how your system is doing in each stage.
+When it comes to multiplatform publishing for magazines, it’s worth saying here that you need to have your tracking set up in all stages so that you know how your system is doing in each stage.
 In the attract stage particularly, you’ll need to track the overall website traffic and focus on lowering your bounce rate.
 This will have pay offs in both optimizing your lead nurturing pathway, and even benefit your site’s SEO health and visibility of your content’s search results in SERPs.

 The best tools are Google Analytics and SEMrush.
 No matter what other analytics tools you use, these will always come back as the key for onsite and offsite metrics, respectively.
 If you succeed in the attract stage, more and more traffic will keep coming into the funnel, and for that, yout onsite GA will come in handy.

 We have this massive amount of cold multiplatform traffic coming in from search engines and social media to your website.
 The thing is that the chance a random visitor will buy your magazine subscription or product at first sight is quite unpredictable and rare.
 We want to convert them to email subscribers first so we can have a free and direct way to engage with them and bolster their relationship with your brand.
 We never want to rely on getting lucky with impulsive buyers.
 Luck is unreliable.
 Googd marketing all about building relationships that can flourish and multiply (via natural organic influence) over time.

 You’ll need bait to incentivize people to act.
 There is a handful of techniques on how to bait random visitors to convert into becoming subscribers.
 In John’s case let’s start with a downloadable freebie, content updates and the second free article from your premium content section.